jno6809/jc_reborn/README.md

 For the screen saver to work, you'll need the two data files from the original
 software: `RESOURCE.MAP` and `RESOURCE.001`.

 Optionnaly, if you want sounds, you'll need some extra files as well.
-These can be copied from the github repository of the "JCOS" project (another open source Johnny Castaway engine, see below), and renamed as follows:
+You can get them [here](https://github.com/nivs1978/Johnny-Castaway-Open-Source/tree/master/JCOS/Resources), from the github repository of the "JCOS" project - another port of the scrantics engine.
-  - `sound1.wav` to `sound10.wav` left unmodified
-  - `sound11.wav` renamed `sound12.wav`
-  - `sound12.wav` to `sound22.wav` renamed `sound14.wav` to `sound24.wav`, respectively
-  - `sound23.wav` renamed `sound0.wav`

 As a result, here is what your directory should look like: